swagylicious/CPSC-1520-Workbook/backlog/010/ReadMe.md

 ## *Outline* ![Docs](https://img.shields.io/badge/Documentation%20Status-%7E10%25%20Minimal%20Outline-lightgrey?logo=Read%20the%20Docs)

+- **Add/Remove CSS Classes**
+  - How to add or remove a CSS class on an element
 - **Introduce basics of event listening**
   - [ ] Types of events
   - [ ] Three steps for event listening